Insects are, quite literally, everywhere. From the scariest spider in the bath, to the annoying bluebottle fly buzzing incessantly at the window.

 - Cluster flies – these can also be a nuisance and do need dealing with simply because they can spread disease.
 Similar to the house fly in appearance, they tend to be more of an issue in autumn as they swarm, en masse looking for a place to hibernate for the winter.
 However, take care if you decide to deal with these yourself as they are common around areas where bats roost and we all know how protected bats are.

-There are many other insects that cause us problems, such as wasps, bees, bedbugs, fleas, beetles and moths.
+There are many other insects that cause us problems, such as wasps, hornets, bedbugs, fleas, beetles and moths.

 Dealing with insect issues

 Some flies and insects are found in places where the conditions are just right for them and by changing these conditions, the problem can be eradicated.
 Many insects, from the commonest bugs to the more elaborate such as book lice, prefer environments that are high in humidity, with very little air circulation.
 Drying out these rooms can have an instant effect; followed by a deep clean and permanently balancing the temperature and humidity can prevent the problem from returning.

 A ready food source can also be an attractant to insects in the first place but also keep them there!
 The modern day need to compost food, and recycled items means that in some cases, insects have a ready access to the perfect food conditions they crave.
 Again, sealing this containers as much as possible is essential, along with a deep clean of the area.

 Other insects are carried in to our homes and in to the interiors of the property on our pets, as well as clothing and accessories, such as bags.
 Some insect infestations would, at one time, only be heard of in certain countries or area but now, with modern travel so easy, we are bringing home unwanted souvenirs from our holidays.

 And finally, natural climatic conditions can also have an impact on the breeding rate of some insects and has been seen in the past.
 Sets of weather conditions can conspire to create the perfect breeding grounds, with plenty of available food to sustain the population explosion.